w3f/polkadot-wiki/docs/learn/learn-account-generation.md

-See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this support page**](https://support.polkadot.network/support/solutions/articles/65000177677-how-to-export-your-json-backup-file) to know how to backup your account.
+See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this support page**](https://support.polkadot.network/support/solutions/articles/65000177677-how-to-export-your-json-backup-file) to know how to back up your account.

 :::